docfate111/penguincrab/README.md

 [tests](https://github.com/docfate111/penguincrab/blob/main/src/lib.rs#L192)

 To use penguincrab as a crate either copy the build.rs into the crate that uses it or compile liblkl.so and run your crate with LD_LIBARAY_PATH=(directory with liblkl.so)

+Working on fixing Dockerfile no file error will put commands and then publish